Rediffusion Singapore

-Rediffusion Singapore (Chinese: 丽的呼声), started in 1949, was the first cable-transmitted radio station in Singapore.
-It was a Singapore subsidiary of the Broadcast Relay Services (Overseas) Ltd. It was also Singapore's only subscription radio service.
-Due to decreasing subscription, it closed in 2012.
+Rediffusion Singapore (丽的呼声) was the first cable-transmitted radio station in Singapore.
+Started in 1949, it was a Singapore subsidiary of the Broadcast Relay Services (Overseas) Ltd. It was also Singapore's only subscription radio service.

+Rediffusion Singapore was once considered the "prime entertainment organisation".
+It was also known as "The Box", as its so-called devices were found in over 100,000 homes.

+Due to declining subscription, it closed in 2012.
 On closure, a former Rediffusion Singapore deejay, Eva Chang Mei Hsiang, bought the radio station and in 2013 re-opened the radio station as an online radio station.

+History

 Rediffusion Singapore was founded in 1949 as a result of the success encountered in radio broadcasting in Singapore, particularly in the post-World War II era.
 The cable radio service was seen as a remedy against poor reception which affected certain housing estates until then.
 Rediffusion Singapore was operated by Overseas Rediffusion, a subsidiary of the Rediffusion broadcasting business based in the United Kingdom, from the former's foundation until the late 1980s, when the British-owned Rediffusion conglomerate was broken up.

+Rediffusion started its wired service on 1 August 1949 with two networks, Gold (Chinese) and Silver (English, Malay and Tamil plus seven additional Chinese dialects).

+In October 1979, as part of the Speak Mandarin Campaign, Rediffusion began airing Mandarin lessons in Cantonese, Hokkien and Teochew, in collaboration with Nanyang Siang Pau and Sin Chew Jit Poh.
+Rediffusion had more than 500,000 listeners, most of them speak in Chinese dialects.
+Rediffusion would begin to gradually reduce programming in the Chinese dialects which were at 40% at the time the lessons were aired, previously at 80%.

+In 1989, Rediffusion was sold from the local subsidiary of British Electric Traction to the British company Yorkshire Radio Network for the sum of $9 million.
+The new owner would help revitalise the station.
+On the same year, Rediffusion applied for a licence for "wireless broadcasting", but was rejected due to the lack of usable FM frequencies.

+As an attempt to get rid of the old "matriarch" image of Rediffusion, its Mandarin programmes were refreshed in 1989 and began to cater to young Mandarin-speaking listeners.

+As of 1990, Rediffusion Singapore had 60,000 subscribers and 209,000 listeners.

+Responding to the increase of radio stations and competition, Rediffiusion's Silver channel became all-English channel in December 1990, targeting the non-working population, specifically the retirees and the handicapped.
+It took two years to plan for the change.

 Since 2000, Rediffusion Singapore provided digital radio services in Singapore.

 On 15 April 2005, the Media Development Authority issued a five-year licence to Rediffusion Singapore for a subscriber-only Digital Audio Broadcasting service, making it the world's first.

+In September 2008, Rediffusion Singapore launched Redistar, a radio station playing local music.

 Rediffusion went off-air on 30 April 2012 but it resumed broadcasting on 11 November 2013 using the internet to transmit their programs.